+The consequences of a prior criminal conviction will be examined and discussed on an individual basis.
 The logistics for obtaining a Criminal Record Check will be discussed with students during program orientation.
 Costs of the Criminal Record Check are approximately $75 on each occurrence.
-Students are advised that it is necessary to have these checks completed at least once per year.!div>
+Students are advised that it is necessary to have these checks completed at least once per year.

 Note: Applicants who lack the required academic admission requirements can apply to the College and University Preparatory Program to upgrade for your program.